gthev/niaki/README.md

 # niaki
-Opensource implementation of a game inspired by Niaki (by Iñaki Cervera-Marzal)
+C++ opensource implementation of a game inspired by Niaki (by Iñaki Cervera-Marzal).
+It uses raylib library.